collaide/repository-manager/README.md

 ### Errors handling

 When an error happen, you (and the user also) want to know what was the source of this problem.
-I tried t make it the most simple as possible.
+I tried to make it the most simple as possible.

 For the two `has_repository` methods `create_file` and `create_folder`, the errors are pushed into the `options` hash parameter with the key `errors` (`options[:errors]`)